 Lake Huron is known for its sand dunes, wildlife, and islands.
 Its extensive shoreline is rocky and the lake is home to over 30,000 islands.
 The Harrisville area may have a great stretch of sandy beaches in the Michigan area (and a pretty white lighthouse, we might add), but St. Ignace serves as an ideal spot for a picnic or walk; it has great views of Michigan's Mackinac Bridge.
 Bruce Peninsula National Park in Canada, on the Georgian Bay shoreline, is also a popular destination with a grotto visitors enjoy.

 It's the second-largest Great Lake and the fourth largest lake in the world.
 The Strait of Mackinac connects Lake Huron with Lake Michigan.

 The most common area that Great Lakes Cruises stop in on Lake Huron is Mackinac Island.

 Lake Erie: Fishing and Birdwatching

 This may be the smallest and shallowest of all the lakes but there is no shortage of natural beauty and wildlife in Lake Eerie.
 (You can see it while driving along the Great Lakes Seaway Trail, a National Scenic Byway.
-It goes from Lake Eerie to Lake Ontario.)
-While all the lakes have adequate fishing, Lake Erie is the most productive, with Yellow Perch, Rainbow Trout and Walleye being some of the top species caught here.
+It goes from Lake Erie to Lake Ontario.)
+While all the lakes have adequate fishing, Lake Erie is the most productive, with Yellow Perch, Rainbow Trout, and Walleye being some of the top species caught here.

 Lake Ontario: History Lovers